Cauliflower Fried Rice

 Proteins

 • I turn this into a full meal by adding protein when I cook the vegetables.
 Diced chicken, shrimp, pork, sliced flank steak, or tofu all hold up well.
-For a keto Asian night, I’ll serve this alongside Asian meatballs or sesame chicken.
+For a keto Asian night, I serve this alongside chicken katsu or a poke bowl.

 Seasoning

 • I customize this depending on my mood.
-A splash of fish sauce adds depth.
-Toasted sesame oil, sriracha, red pepper flakes, or chili garlic paste all change the flavor profile completely.
+A splash of fish sauce adds umami depth.
+Toasted sesame oil (not regular), sriracha, red pepper flakes, or chili garlic paste all change the flavor profile completely.

 Low carb substitutions for the rice

 • If cauliflower still isn’t your thing, riced broccoli or grated zucchini both work as low carb alternatives.
-I’ve tried Spanish cauliflower rice with broccoli rice too, and it holds up surprisingly well.
+I’ve used the same dry-skillet method on broccoli rice and it holds up surprisingly well.

 Storage and meal prep